neuralvis/elpa-mirror/stable-melpa/company-ctags-readme.txt

   Step 2, Use Ctags to create tags file and enjoy.

+Tips:

-You can also turn on `company-ctags-support-etags' to support tags file created by etags.
+- Turn on `company-ctags-support-etags' to support tags file created by etags.
 But it will increase initial loading time.

+- Set `company-ctags-extra-tags-files' to load extra tags files,

+  (setq company-ctags-extra-tags-files '("$HOME/TAGS" "/usr/include/TAGS"))

-Make sure `diff-command' is executable on Windows.
-You might need install GNU Diff.
+- Make sure CLI program diff is executable on Windows.
-It optional but highly recommended.
+It's optional but highly recommended.
 It can speed up tags file updating.
+This package uses diff through variable `diff-command'.